128technology/docs/docs/intro_installation_byol_azure_mist.md

 :::important
 When logging to the Linux instance via SSH use the default username of `t128` and the private key specified in the **Admin Public Key Data** field.
 :::

-## Release Notes

-### Release 1.1.0

-**Release Date:** Sep 18th, 2024

-#### New Features and Improvements

-- **I95-58026** Add support for Standard public IP address API.

-Azure plans to [deprecate](https://learn.microsoft.com/en-us/azure/load-balancer/skus) support for `Basic` loadbalancer and defaults to `Standard` loadbalancer for certain workflows.
-The new AMI version adds the support for both modes for completeness.

-#### Issues Fixed

-- **I95-58025** Azure instances can sometimes fail to successfully onboard on first boot.

-  _**Resolution:**_ On first boot after onboarding, a race condition between startup and initializing the system can sometimes result in the onboarding to fail.
-The condition is now better handled in the new image.

-- **I95-58274** Azure instances can sometimes fail to successfully onboard on first boot.

-### Release 1.0.0

-**Release Date:** Sep 2nd, 2024

-#### New Features and Improvements
-- **I95-48255** BYOL Support for Mist Managed router

-Created a new BYOL offering in Azure, to provide seamless onboarding for MIST managed Session Smart Routers.
-The offer enables various modes of operation using ARM templates, image based, cloud-init based and manual onboarding modes to best fit the end user workfow.